Golden Piano Tuning - Columbus Ohio

 You may also use Golden Piano Tuning to tell others about your piano.
 You want to get the word out to as many places as possible so check out Bill’s Donate My Piano page for more information!
-Bill will share the link to your donation post on his Facebook page (nearly 4,000 friends).
+Bill will share the link to your donation post (CraigsList or Facebook) on his Facebook page (more than 4,000 friends).
 There is no charge for Bill getting the word out on your behalf!

 Call potential recipients